 It comes in a wide variety of flavors, has practically no sugar or calories compared to regular soda, is made with few (if any) artificial ingredients, and is much more interesting to drink than plain old water.
 These are just a few reasons we’re drinking so much more sparkling water.
 And with the increasing popularity of low-carb diets, it’s no surprise that hard seltzers are gaining traction; they’re typically gluten-free, very low in sugar, between four and five percent ABV, and around 100 calories per serving.

 Related Reading: The Best Low-Cal, Low-Carb Beers for Summer Sipping

-Most spiked seltzers are also made with just three ingredients—water, alcohol, and flavoring.
+Most spiked or hard seltzers are also made with just three ingredients—water, alcohol, and flavoring.
 Yet, how they taste varies greatly from one brand to another.
 While most are made by cold-brewing cane sugar into alcohol, a process that is markedly challenging to perfect, Bon & Viv Spiked Seltzer is made with cold-fermented corn sugar, and Press Premium Alcohol Seltzer is made with a malt base.
 Some brands are sugar-free, while others have fructose or cane sugar added.
 And while almost all of them boast natural flavoring, that might mean anything from essence to actual fruit juice.